Marine Midland Bank: HSBC

-In 2013, HSBC vacated its office space in what was by now known as One HSBC Center; its former headquarters was renamed One Seneca Tower.
-Also of note, Marine Midland purchased naming rights to the Buffalo sports and entertainment venue constructed in 1996, the Marine Midland Arena, home of the Buffalo Sabres.
-The arena is now known as KeyBank Center.

-In an effort to refocus its operations into the Asian market, HSBC announced in 2021, that it would be exiting the U.S. retail banking business by selling off 80 branches to Citizens Bank on the East Coast (the rest of the original Marine Midland core) and 10 to Cathay Bank on the West Coast, two of which, were originally Marine Midland branches.
+In an effort to refocus its operations into the Asian market, HSBC announced in 2021, that it would be exiting the U.S. retail banking business by selling off 80 branches to Citizens Bank on the East Coast (the rest of the original Marine Midland core) and 10 to Cathay Bank on the West Coast, two of which were originally Marine Midland branches.

 Properties

 Marine Midland owned, either wholly or in part, several prominent properties in Upstate New York and New York City, including: